RoyalImperial12/i8080emu/README.md

 ## Usage ##
-Acquire Intel 8080 binary files and trail their path after the application in the command line. e.g. `./i8080 ROMs/invaders.h` or `./i8080 ROMs/invaders.h ROMs/invaders.g ROMs/invaders.f ROMs/invaders.e`
+Acquire Intel 8080 binary files and trail their path after the application in the command line.

-Commands:
+<br>e.g. `./i8080 ROMs/invaders.h` or `./i8080 ROMs/invaders.h ROMs/invaders.g ROMs/invaders.f ROMs/invaders.e`

+<br>Commands:
-The following commands can be entered into std::cin when looking at the UI.
+<br>The following commands can be entered into std::cin when looking at the UI.
 Multiple versions of the same command are separated by spaces.
-`e exit q quit` - Quits the emulator when stepping, freerunning currently doesn't exit gracefully, you'll have to kill it.
+<br>`e exit q quit` - Quits the emulator when stepping, freerunning currently doesn't exit gracefully, you'll have to kill it.
-`f freerun` - Changes mode to freerun.
+<br>`f freerun` - Changes mode to freerun.
-`r reset` - Reset the CPU Emulation.
+<br>`r reset` - Reset the CPU Emulation.
-`s step` - Step forward one instruction.
+<br>`s step` - Step forward one instruction.